Airrr17/LoRa_messenger/README.md

 ## How to setup proper touch position:

+UPD v1.1: Built-in calibration and time setting are implemented.
+Obsolete:
 Start programm and enter "calibON" command or modify line 256.
 Touch anywhere and see how far touched point being painted yellow.
 Adjust in code TS_MINX, TS_MINY, TS_MAXX and TS_MAXY and recompile. :)